toddbranch/ECE383/labs/lab4/index.md

     - Going to the beginning of the next line requires a New Line and Carriage Return
   5. Expand your PicoBlaze code to process the `swt` command.
   6. Expand your PicoBlaze code to process the `led ##` command.
 - When simulating, ensure you provide valid `serial_in` data - see the UART manual for details.
-Here's a screenshot of my simulation:
+Here's a screenshot of my simulation - note the time scale:

 ![Simulation Screenshot](lab4_testbench.jpg)